looplabstudio/Windows-VFX-Optimization/Docs/Manual-Optimizations.md

 ## 2. BIOS Optimizations

+For my build, these are the only BIOS changes I made:

+- Power > Thermal Management = Ultra Performance
+- Performance > Enable C-State Control = Off

+For reference, here is a more comprehensive list of things to check.
+Options will vary by vendor and BIOS version.

 | Category  | Sidebar Menu       | Setting                        | Target Value              |
 | --------- | ------------------ | ------------------------------ | ------------------------- |
 | Stability | System Information | Microcode Revision             | 0x114 or Higher           |